Recruitment can make or break your Panhellenic sorority chapter, and the haters better believe you’ll pull together some lit recruitment week events.

 Set recruitment periods and deadlines for bids and other paperwork

-Fixed official rush week events that are the same for all
+Fixed official recruitment week events that are the same for all

 Minimum GPA regulations for PNMs